-Solar powered lights are the ultimate solution for outdoor lighting issues when electricity is not available.
+Solar powered garden lights are the ultimate solution for outdoor lighting issues when electricity is not available.
 Our house has convenient outdoor outlets in both the front and back yards, but none along the side.
 For the family, it’s not an issue most of the time, since we know the path.
 But, when we host outdoor parties, it’s another story altogether.
 Since our neighbors have some tall and somewhat encroaching shrubbery, it can be a bit eerie and difficult to navigate at night without any illumination.

-So, when I found these solar powered lights, I knew this was a wonderful solution to the problem.
+So, when I found these solar powered garden lights, I knew this was a wonderful solution to the problem.

-These solar powered lights offer a warm, white light, which I prefer over the harsh blue-white light of LEDs.
+These solar powered outdoor lights offer a warm, white light, which I prefer over the harsh blue-white light of LEDs.
 And, they can be placed almost anywhere there is direct sunshine during the day.

 They are simple to install (just two little screws on the back) and can be side-mounted onto wood posts, directly onto the house, or simply placed amongst the flagstones, as I have done.
 The illumination they provide is more than enough to guide the way down the side path without stumbling into the prickly bushes.
 And, the crisscross lattice design of the lights is a lovely complement to our cottage-garden aesthetic.